 - Each of the PBT subtests can be taken separately on different days or all together on the same day.

 - You will have 1 hour to complete each subtest in both the cases.

 - The Reading and Mathematics subtests will both consist of 40 multiple-choice questions each.
 The Writing subtest will consist of two sections.
 You will be presented with 38 multiple-choice questions in one section and you will have to write an essay in the other section.
 You will have 30 minutes to complete each section.

 Registering for Praxis

 The Praxis I (CBT) can be taken throughout the year by taking an appointment.
 You can schedule an appointment by calling the Prometric candidate services at the number 1-800-853-6733.
-You can also contact your test center directly to register for the Praxis I CBT.
+You can also contact your test center directly to register for the CBT version.
 Check the official website for the contact details of a CBT test center near your area of residence.
 You can register for the Praxis I (PBT) tests, which are offered on fixed test dates, by mail or online from the official website.
-Make sure that you check the deadlines for registering for a particular test date or else you may run out of time for registering for Praxis.
+Make sure that you check the deadlines for registering for a particular test date or else you may run out of time for registering for the test.

-The registration fee for taking the Praxis tests depends upon whether you are taking the CBT version or the PBT version of Praxis I. The fee also depends upon the number of subtests being taken by you at a time.
-Therefore, the cost of taking Praxis I will accordingly depend upon the option that you exercise for taking the subtests.
+The registration fee for taking the Praxis I depends upon whether you are taking the CBT version or the PBT version of the test.
+The fee also depends upon the number of subtests being taken by you at a time.
+Therefore, the cost of taking this test will accordingly depend upon the option that you exercise for taking the subtests.
 For instance, if you are taking 1 CBT subtest at a time, then the fee will be $80 and it will be $130 if you are taking the CBT combined test.
-Visit the official website to have a look at the detailed fee structure for Praxis tests.
+Visit the official website to have a look at the detailed fee structure for the tests.